 I discovered Jane Austen later in life with the 1995 P&P. I was besotted and wanted more.

 I read everything, then discovered fan fiction.
 Kitty called out to have her story told —

 Her Summer at Pemberley is now available everywhere books are sold.
 It's my second written but first released novel.
-The first, a contemporary story, Love & Stones, will be out in June.
+The first, a contemporary story, Love & Stones, will release in late September.

 Happiest in nature and in the company of animals and children, I have one foot firmly planted in Regency England and the other in Middle Earth (with a few toes at Hogwarts).
 I re-read and re-watch the books and films endlessly.

 My whole adult life I've had horses, dogs, and cats.
 I am also owner and editor of Quinn Editing Services.
 When not writing or editing, you can find me walking the dogs, knitting, sewing, gardening, sketching, tending my many plants, and watching the wild birds I feed.
 Anything to avoid doing the dishes ...
 Visiting and spending time with my kids and grandkids are highlights of my life.
 I identify strongly with my Celtic roots, and believe we are all here to make a difference.
 I am pleased that 'seasoned' heroines have become 'a thing,' and believe it's never too late to become the hero or heroine of your own story.